 Gaspare Moscone (b.1986) is an Italo-Australian artist whose practice explores the complexity of human behaviour and its role in shaping society and culture.

 With a background in traditional sculpture and marble carving, his work investigates the tension between the mundane and the spiritual, drawing inspiration from his upbringing within a Catholic context and its connections to pagan roots.
-Through myth and metaphor, Gaspare creates artworks that interrogate the fragile duality of virtue and malice, inscribing human behaviour.
-Between the ephemeral and the existential, his work grants physical testimony to unspoken emotions.

 By reserving your tickets, you are agreeing to our T&C's and Privacy Policy